wcong/learn-algorithm/doc/book/ctci/questions/moderate11-20.md

 ### questions
 11. Diving Board: You are building a diving board by placing a bunch of planks of wood end-to-end.
     There are two types of planks, one of length shorter and one of length longer.
     You must use exactly K planks of wood.
 Write a method to generate all possible lengths for the diving board.
+    * the key point to this is we there are only two type of planks,and we only have k decisions so we iterate from 0 to n, and calculate i shorter amd n-i longer, put them in to a hash set
 12. Bisect Squares: Given two squares on a two-dimensional plane, find a line that would cut these two squares in half.
 Assume that the top and the bottom sides of the square run parallel to the x-axis.
 13. Best Line: Given a two-dimensional graph with points on it, find a line which passes the most number of points.
+    * we just iterate through all the line segment in array , and use a hash table to record the common line
 14. Sub Sort: Given an array of integers, write a method to find indices m and n such that if you sorted elements m through n, the entire array would be sorted.
 Minimize n - m (that is, find the smallest such sequence).
+    * iterate through from start and end to middle, find the first not in ascending way.
 15. Contiguous Sequence: You are given an array of integers (both positive and negative).
 Find the contiguous sequence with the largest sum.
 Return the sum.
+    * iterate through the array, keep the current sum of previous sub-array, if it's less than zero,discard it and sum from current.
 16. Pattern Matching: You are given two strings, pattern and value.
 The pattern string consists of just the letters a and b, describing a pattern within a string.
 For example, the string catcatgocatgo matches the pattern aabab (where cat is a and go is b).
 It also matches patterns like a, ab, and b.